 Figure 10.
-The counts of true positive wind-power ramp forecasts over the 7-day period at the Baltic-2 wind farm.
+The counts of true positive wind power ramp forecasts over the 7-day period at the Baltic-2 wind farm.
 Each row represents a ramp event definition, and all ramp definitions include both up ramps and down ramps.
-From left to right, the columns illustrate different voting schemes (XX% vote), the 5-organization ensemble mean (all 5p mean), and the forecasts from each organization (pX or pX mean).
+From left to right, the columns illustrate different voting schemes (XX% vote), the five-organization ensemble mean (all 5p mean), and the forecasts from each organization (pX or pX mean).